se-edu/learningresources/contents/javascript/Javascript-promises.md

 main();
 ```

-Using Promises helps your code to be clean and easy to read, which makes it easy for anyone to instantly know what the code does, instead of having to trace through the code written with callbacks.
+Using Promises helps your code to be clean and easy to read, which makes it easy for us to learn what the code does, instead of having to trace through the code written with callbacks.

 ### The iterative style of promises

-The "promise style", with all the `.then()` to pass data from one function to the next, it is kinda like functional programming.
-The original promise is passed from one `.then()` to the other, and with each `.then()`, a new promise is returned for the next `.then()` to work on.
+Using promises is the functional programming way of writing asynchronous code.
+Data is passed from one `.then()` call to the next.
+However, this style of programming requires some familiarity in modelling programming instructions as changes in the data.

-There is probably a small group of you out there is the confused by the whole block of text above.
-And that is exactly why they have the "async await" style of using promises.
-Well, callbacks aint exactly for everybody.
+That is unlike the iterative programming style which is considered to be a more intuitive way of writing code.
+As such, the `async` and `await` keywords are implemented to facilitate a iterative way of using promises.

 The `async` keyword ensures that the function returns a promise, and as for `await`, you can think of it as waiting for some promise to return the value before continuing.
 So back to the same example.